dedotdev/dedot/README.md

 [ico-downloads]: https://img.shields.io/npm/dw/dedot?style=flat-square
 [link-telegram]: https://t.me/JoinDedot

+👉 Join our [Telegram channel](https://t.me/JoinDedot) to receive the latest updates and support!! 👈

 ---

 [Dedot](https://dedot.dev) is the next-generation JavaScript client for Polkadot and Polkadot SDK-based blockchains.
 Designed to elevate the dapp development experience, Dedot is built & optimized to be lightweight and tree-shakable, offering precise Types & APIs suggestions for individual Polkadot SDK-based blockchain network and ink!
 Smart Contracts.
 Dedot also helps dapps efficiently connect to multiple chains simultaneously as we head toward a seamless multi-chain future.